tundejulius17/helloo-world/README.md

-# helloo-world
+# hello-world
 Just a repository
-Tunde here, I like Java, C#, Python, ABPA, R.
+I am a data scientist.
+Proficient in Java, Python and R.